 It’s a well-established fact that people learn differently.
 What works for one person may not necessarily work for another.
 So, with that in mind, what learner type are you?

-You may find that hands-on learning is best for you, while your friend may prefer to follow set instructions.
+You may find that hands-on learning works best for you, while your friend may prefer to follow set instructions.
 The good thing is that when it comes to learning, there is no right or wrong approach.
-However, it can be useful to have a better understanding of your individual best way of learning so you can maximise your skills.
+However, it can be useful to have a better understanding of your own individual best way of learning so you can maximise your skills.

-Most effective activities for the Activist learner type:
+The most effective activities for the Activist learner type:

-- group discussion
+- Group discussion

 Most effective activities for the Reflector learner type:

-- background information
+- Background information

-- applying theories
+- Applying theories